Why Prague is one of the best Digital Nomad Destinations in the world

 Address: Dělnická 43, Prague 7.

-In-spiro doesn't try to be like other HUBs and huge coworking centres, where people share common space.
-They work hard to create a platform for a community of freelancers, small business and entrepreneurs who enrich each other with ideas and experience.
+In-spiro doesn't try to be like other HUBs and huge coworking centres, where people share a common space.
+They work hard to create a platform for a community of freelancers, small businesses and entrepreneurs who enrich each other with ideas and experience.
 They have built an environment that attracts people with the same lifestyle.
 In addition to that, they take care of technical equipment, coffee supply, cool music, comfort and happiness of their members.

 Free Day Trial: No